A Beginning's Guide to Understanding Protected Trees

-Trees play an essential role in our environment, providing shade, clean air and aesthetic value our surroundings.
-However, not all trees are equal and some carry extra protection status, which makes it illegal to perform any work without permission.
-If you’re thinking of having a tree removed, it’s essential to understand the protection status of the tree you’re considering, and the steps you have to take to ensure compliance with the legal requirements.
-The following article we’ll guide you through the process of determining whether a tree is safe and exactly what steps you will need be doing to make sure that you are acting within the law.
+Trees play an essential contribution to our ecosystem as they provide shade, clean air, and aesthetic value to our surroundings.
+However, not all trees are identical and some are granted additional protection status, making it illegal to carry out any work without obtaining permission.
+If you’re thinking of having a tree removed it is essential to know the protection status of the tree in question, and the steps you need to take to ensure compliance with the law.
+In this article, we will guide you through the process of discovering whether the tree is safe and exactly what steps you have to do to ensure you comply with the law.

-A protected tree is one that can be subject to specific legal restrictions, and it’s illegal to carry out works on a tree without obtaining the necessary permissions.
-There are two kinds of protection that a tree may have - statutory protection and preservation orders.
+A protected tree is one that can be subject to specific legal controls It is illegal to carry out work on a protected tree without the required permissions.
+There are two kinds of protection a tree may have - preservation and protection orders that are statutory.

 Statutory protection

-As a matter of the law, trees are protected by law and are under the control of Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities in order to protect trees of significant public value and to ensure that they do not get destroyed or damaged.
+As a matter of statutory protection trees are protected under the law, and they are subject to Tree Preservation Orders (TPOs).
+TPOs are enacted by local authorities to safeguard trees with a significant public value and to ensure that they do not get destroyed or damaged.

 Preservation orders

-Preservation orders are like TPOs in that they are put in place through the secretary of state for the Environment.
-Preservation orders for trees are considered to have an exceptional value and are shielded from any kind of work, including cutting down.
+Preservation orders are similar to TPOs but are put in place by the Secretary of State for the Environment.
+The trees that are protected by preservation orders are considered to have exceptional value and are shielded from any work, including cutting down.

-To determine if trees are protected, you need to check if it is under an TPO or preservation or protection order.
-It is done by contacting your municipal authority, and asking them to look up for records.
+To determine whether the tree is protected, you need to check if it is subject to a TPO or preservation order.
+This can be done by contacting your authorities in your area and asking them search for records.

 TPO search

-To find the TPO, you can contact your local Tree and Woodland Officer from your local authority, who can inform you if the tree is protected.
-They will also be able advise you about the next steps to do if your tree is in a protected area.
+To find an TPO You can reach an Tree and Woodland officer at your local authority, who will inform you whether the tree is in the protection.
+They’ll also be able advise you on the next steps you should do if your tree is in a protected area.

 Preservation order search

-If you are looking for a preservation order, you’ll need to call Secretary of State, Department of the Environment.
-They will inform you whether the tree is protected and give you the information you require and direction.
+In order to search for a preservation permit, you must contact Secretary of State, Department of the Environment.
+They can determine if the tree is protected and will provide the necessary information and guidance.

 FAQs:

-If you work on a tree that is protected without the appropriate permissions, you could face substantial fines and even imprisonment.
+If you work on a tree that is protected without the appropriate permissions, you could face significant fines, and possibly even jail time.

-Yes, you are able to appeal a TPO or preservation decision if you believe it is unjustified.
-But, you’ll need to provide evidence to support your claim and explain that it is not necessary to appeal the TPO or order to preserve isn’t needed.
+Yes, you are able to appeal to a TPO or preservation decision if you feel it is unjustified.
+But, you’ll need be able to present evidence to back your claim and explain your argument as to why it is not necessary to appeal the TPO or order to preserve isn’t needed.

 Can I cut down a tree that is protected tree?